redding/dk/README.md

 Use the `set_param` method to set new global param values like you would on the main config.
 Any subsequent tasks that are run will have these param values available to them.

 Use the `param?` method to check whether a specific param has been set.
 Prefer this over `params.key?` as the task params have special logic for interacting with any runner params that makes the traditional `key?` method unreliable.

+By default, the params will raise an exception if you try and access a missing key (it will raise Dk::NoParamerror).
+The idea is that Dk will loudly notify you if you are accessing a param you expect to be set and it is not set.
+However, this may not be appropriate for every scenario, therefore you can use the `try_param` helper and it will just return `nil` if the param is not set.

 ##### `before`, `prepend_before`, `after`, `prepend_after`